 A. Re-aging is illegal.

 Derogatory accounts are allowed to remain on your credit reports for 7 years from the date of default (when the original account became 6 months past due).
-If a collection agency changes the date of default on the original debt, that is known as re-aging and it’s illegal.
+If a collection agency changes the date of default on the original debt in an attempt to manipulate the date when an item is purged from your credit reports, that is known as re-aging and it’s illegal.

-B. You have the right to dispute inaccurate, unverifiable, and outdated accounts.
+B. You have the right to dispute inaccurate, questionable, unverifiable, and outdated accounts.